How Can I Tell If I’m Addicted?

 The Signs and Symptoms of Addiction

-Being able to recognize addiction is important.
+It’s important to understand the signs of addiction.
 Whether you are trying to tell if you might be addicted or if someone you love could be suffering from this condition, the more you know, the clearer the picture becomes.

 The Physical Signs of Addiction

-For the most part, different drugs of abuse have different physical signs.
-Still, you can begin to determine if someone is grappling with this issue if they are showing more than one of these signs consistently.
-They include
+Different drugs of abuse have different physical signs.
+You can determine if someone is grappling with this issue if they consistently show more than one of these signs:

 - Bloodshot eyes